Toyota’s ‘Fine-Comfort Ride’ fuel cell concept aims for long-range flexibility

 20171018_02_01

-It’s also got a built-in virtual Agent, which is built into touch display s on the driver and passenger windows and displays, for a full surround infotainment experience.
-The motors are int he wheels, positioned at the absolute outside edges of the car, too, which Toyota says makes for silent running and quite operation.
+It’s also got a virtual Agent built into touch displays on the driver and passenger windows and screens, for a full surround infotainment experience.
+The motors are in the wheels, positioned at the absolute outside edges of the car, too, which Toyota says makes for silent running and quite operation.

-There’s also no dividing pillars separating the front and rear seats, and the bucket seating looks like lounge furnishing from a Blade Runner movie.
+There are also no dividing pillars separating the front and rear seats, and the bucket seating looks like lounge furnishings from a Blade Runner movie.
 It’s actually a super cool vision of future mobility, albeit probably not a particularly realistic one.

 Toyota should have plenty more to show off at the Tokyo Motor Show next week, so stay tuned for more big reveals, and hopefully more far-out concepts.